Heart palpitations (due to paroxysmal atrial tachycardia)

 What are heart palpitations (tachycardia)?

 Even healthy people’s hearts sometimes beat very fast when they are exercising or under stress – this is perfectly normal.
-It is called “heart palpitations” or “rapid heartbeat” (tachycardia) when the heart beats more than 100 times per minute due to an illness.
+However, when “heart palpitations” or a “rapid heartbeat” (tachycardia) are experienced, the heart beats very quickly due to illness.

-In this article we provide information about heart palpitations due to paroxysmal atrial tachycardia (paroxysmal supraventricular tachycardia).
+This article discusses heart palpitations due to paroxysmal atrial tachycardia (paroxysmal supraventricular tachycardia).
 With this condition, the heart suddenly beats very fast.
 The heartbeat is too fast, but it remains regular.
 The heart palpitations usually settle on their own after a while.
 This form of arrhythmia does not usually have any serious complications.

-But there are other, more threatening conditions that can cause heart palpitations, including atrial fibrillation.
+However, there are other, more serious conditions that can cause heart palpitations, including atrial fibrillation.
 In such cases, the heartbeat is also irregular.

 If the heart suddenly beats very fast, it can often be felt as a racing heart (tachycardia) or palpitations.
 The heart rate is usually between 180 and 200 beats per minute.
 But it can also be slightly below or above that.
 This can be alarming and uncomfortable.
 Possible symptoms are dizziness, nausea, chest pain, and shortness of breath.
-People may faint (syncope) and fall as a result but this is less common.
+More rarely, people may faint (syncope) and fall as a result.
 Some people have to pass a lot of urine after an episode.

 Important: Life-threatening complications are very rare with paroxysmal atrial tachycardia.